ShahbajMukul/Instagram-Astronomy-Bot/README.md

 ## TODO

+1. Messaging feature where users can send a message in date format and the bot will post the image from that date (birthday, anniversary, etc.)
-1. Mars Rover images posting
+2. Mars Rover images posting

 ## License